munificent/game-programming-patterns/book/flyweight.markdown

 </aside>

 But we don't want to pay the cost of having an instance of that for each tile in the world.
 If you look at that class, you'll notice that there's actually *nothing* in there that's specific to *where* that tile is.
-In flyweight terms, *all* of a terrain's state is "extrinsic" or "context-free".
+In flyweight terms, *all* of a terrain's state is "intrinsic" or "context-free".

 Given that, there's no reason to have more than one of each terrain type.
 Every grass tile on the ground is identical to every other one.
 Instead of having the world be a grid of enums or Terrain objects, it will be a grid of *pointers* to `Terrain` objects.
 Each tile that uses the same terrain will point to the same terrain instance.